Welcome, First Time in Korea?: "Living in Korea" Special (2020 ~ 2022)

-Reboot
+Reboot (2022 ~ 2025)

 As government regulations on entry into South Korea and on-arrival quarantine eased in 2022, the show was able to return to its original premise of foreigners visiting the country for the first time.
 This reboot of the original concept started airing from July 2022, with host Kim Jun-hyun returning to the studio panel alongside new host Lee Hyun-yi.